-- Check for ‘strange’ file names – do you own a website?
-Then you could have been infected by files with names such as ccminer.exe.
-All crypto-related names that don’t look familiar could indicate that your website has been cryptojacked.
+If you own a website and want to see if it’s been infected by malware, check for filenames such as ccminer.exe.
+All crypto-related names that don’t look familiar could indicate that your website’s security has been cryptojacked for cryptocurrency mining.

 How to Avoid Getting Cryptojacked

-It is nearly impossible to completely protect yourself from cryptojacking.
-This is only possible if you stay away from the internet.
-After all, you don’t have any control over the scripts that are installed on other websites.
-But there are still some steps you can take to make the chances of you being cryptojacked as small as possible.
+Cryptojacking has become almost impossible to protect yourself from online.
+This is mostly because you don’t have any control over the files that are installed on other websites.
+Even with this in mind, there are some security steps you can take to ensure your chances of being cryptojacked are as small as possible.

-- Use an ad-blocker – cryptominingscripts are often hidden in ads on websites.
-So by using an ad-blocker you can avoid some forms of cryptojacking.
-Some ad-blockers, such as Adblock Plus, even have a feature with which they can detect some cryptominingscripts.
+Cryptomining scripts are usually hidden in ads on websites so if you use an ad-blocker you can avoid some forms of cryptojacking.
+Some ad-blockers, such as Adblock Plus, even have a feature in which they can identify some cryptomining scripts.

-- Make sure that you always use antivirus software – antivirus software is great if your computer has been infected by a cryptojacking script.
-Just like with regular viruses or malicious code, you can quarantine a script and then delete it.
-On top of that, a lot of antivirus software nowadays offers preventative options that can detect cryptomining scripts.
+Antivirus software is useful if your computer has already been infected by a cryptojacking script.
+Just like with regular viruses or malicious code, you can quarantine a script and delete it.
+On top of that, a lot of antivirus software offers preventative options that can detect cryptomining scripts.

-- Make sure that you use a firewall that you keep up-to-date – this tip is very important when your computer is part of a larger network that uses a collective firewall.
-If you suspect that a webpage has a cryptomining script, it is very important that the network firewall is updated so that you and others in the network is blocked from visiting this page on their computers through the web.
+This is particularly important if your device is part of a larger network of computers that uses a collective firewall.
+If you think a webpage has a cryptomining script, it’s critical that the network firewall is updated so you and everyone in the network is blocked from visiting this page on their computers through the web.
 This will protect your network from cryptocurrency miners who want to use your resources without your knowledge.

-Remember: cryptojacking is a very misleading type of cybercrime that is difficult to detect.
-But if you look out for the signs and use the tips in this article you will limit the chances of being cryptojacked and lower the impact of it when it does happen.
+Cryptojacking is a misleading type of cybercrime that’s difficult to detect.
+If you lookout for the signs and use the tips in this article, you’ll limit the chances of being cryptojacked and lower the impact of it if it does happen.

-To put it simply, cryptomining is the verification of cryptotransactions to prevent that one cryptocoin or -unit is spent more than once.
-Cryptomining makes sure that the system of cryptocurrencies stays “honest” and unfraudulent.
-People mine crypto bacause they will be rewarded with cryptocurrency when they do.
-And there are no issues there.
-But there are people who abuse the system and start cryptojacking.
+Cryptomining is the verification of cryptotransactions with the goal of preventing one cryptocoin or -unit from being spent more than once.
+Cryptomining makes sure that the system of cryptocurrencies stays honest and free from fraud.
+People mine crypto because they will be rewarded with cryptocurrency when they do.

 There are some signs that can point to cryptojacking:

-- An unusually high use of CPU, GPU, and electricity.
-You can check these in the (Windows) Task Manager.
+- Unusually high use of CPU or GPU.
+You can check these in the Windows Task Manager

-The signs listed above are only a few of the possible clues that can signal that you’ve been cryptojacked.
+The points listed above are only a few of the indications that you’ve been cryptojacked.
 However, the signs that have to do with the performance and power usage of your computer are the best ways to detect these modern types of cryptojacking.
-For more signs and information you can read our article on cryptojacking.
+For more information, you can read our article on cryptojacking.